daveebbelaar/langchain-experiments/slack/README.md

-# Slack AI Assistant with Pyton & LangChain
+# Slack AI Assistant with Python & LangChain

 Here's a step-by-step guide to creating a Slack bot, installing it in a workspace, setting up a Python code with Flask, and using ngrok.